LLHolmes/yarn_organizer/NOTES.md

 Specs:
 - [x] Use Sinatra to build the app
     -- I am using Sinatra as the basis for my app.
-- [ ] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database -- My databases depend on ActiveRecord.
 - [x] Include more than one model class (e.g. User, Post, Category) -- I have 5 categories.
 - [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)